botpress/documentation-v12/docs/main/code.md

 These scripts have hot reloading enabled, which means that changes are picked up on the following function call whenever you edit it, making development a lot faster.
 :::

+## Disabling Hooks & Actions

+Botpress will ignore files starting with a dot (`.`).
+This way, you can disable a hook or Action by merely prefixing the file's name with a dot.

 ## Actions

 Actions are server-side functions executed by the chatbot as part of a conversational flow.
-Actions have the power to do many things:
+Actions have the power to:

-- Alter the state of the conversation
+- Alter the state of the conversation;
-- Send customized messages to the conversation
+- Send customized messages to the conversation;
-- Execute arbitrary code like calling an API or storing data in the database
+- Execute arbitrary code like calling an API or storing data in the database.

-Since they are JavaScript functions, they can do pretty much anything.
-When the Dialog Manager (DM) invokes an Action, it gets access to the following arguments:
+Since they are JavaScript functions, they can do pretty much anything and have the following properties:

-- `user`: All attributes of a user.
+- `user`: all user attributes.
-- `session`: Variables kept for the session's duration.
+- `session`: variables kept only for the session.
-- `temp`: Variables that are alive only for the course of the flow.
+- `temp`: variables kept only for the flow.
-- `bot`: Object containing global variables for this bot (same for all users)
+- `bot`: object containing global variables for this bot (same for all users).
-- `event`: The original (latest) event received from the user in the conversation.
+- `event`: original (latest) event received from the user.
-- `args`: The arguments passed to this Action from the Visual Flow Builder.
+- `args`: arguments passed to this action from the **Flow** editor.
-- `process`: sandboxed VM containing some of the env-variables (starting with `EXPOSED_`)
+- `process`: sandboxed VM containing some of the env-variables (starting with `EXPOSED_`).

-Check out the page [Bot Memory and Data Retention](memory) for more details about these objects' lifetime.

-### Example of an Action

-Here are some possible ways to use these variables
+**Example:**

 ```js
 /** const virtual_machine = async function action(bp: typeof sdk, event: sdk.IO.IncomingEvent, args: any, { user, temp, session } = event.state) { */